Zylann/godot_voxel/doc/source/blocky_terrain.md

 This is a procedural model, so less data is precomputed and is instead calculated by the mesher on every block update.
 This is because when fluids have more than a few levels, precomputed models would require so many variations that it wouldn't be worth it.

+!!! note
+	Like the rest of models, fluids won't simulate behavior on their own.
+That part is for you to implement.

 #### Library setup